QNimbus/home-ops/kubernetes/apps/observability/checkmate/README.md

    - Add `dependsOn` for your MongoDB operator when available

 4. **Update helmrelease.yaml**:
-   - Remove `dependsOn` for checkmate-mongodb and checkmate-redis
+   - Remove `dependsOn` for checkmate-mongodb and checkmate-redis (not needed with direct deployments)
    - Update resource requests if needed

 ## Troubleshooting